duaneking/gozodiacs/README.md

 go tool cover -html=coverage.out
 ```

-Or on Windows, you can just run the "cover.bat" script by typeing "cover" in the module durectory.
+Or on Windows, you can just run the "cover.bat" script by typeing "cover" in the module directory.

 You should be greeted with output that looks like this at the bottom of your console: